 Secondary containers of chemicals and any in-house dilutions made from stock chemical bottles are required to be labeled with the full chemical name (no abbreviations), concentration, and primary health and/or physical hazard(s).
 Labels can be hand written or printed.
-The Gold FFX Safety Data Sheet program, located on the EHS website, has the capability of creating and printing various size labels for use in the lab.
+The EHS Chemical Safety webpage includes a Chemical Labeling section, where users can download label templates to print or request labels from EHS.